sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 Sbt Launcher
 ============

-This docuemntation has been moved to :doc:`The Launcher section </Launcher/index>`.
+This documentation has been moved to :doc:`The Launcher section </Launcher/index>`.